 Refer to indication-specific dosing for obesity-related information (may not be available for all indications).

 SubQ administration: In order to properly resuspend the insulin, vials should be carefully shaken or rolled several times and prefilled pens should be rolled between the palms ten times and inverted 180° ten times.
 Properly resuspended insulin should look uniformly cloudy or milky; do not use if any white insulin substance remains at the bottom of the container, if any clumps are present, if the insulin remains clear after adequate mixing, or if white particles are stuck to the bottom or wall of the container.
 Cold injections should be avoided.
 Insulin lispro protamine and insulin lispro combination products should be administered within 15 minutes before a meal; typically given once- or twice daily.
-SubQ administration is usually made into the thighs, arms, buttocks, or abdomen; rotate injection sites.
+SubQ administration is usually made into the thighs, arms, buttocks, or abdomen; rotate injection sites within the same region to avoid lipodystrophy.
 Do not dilute or mix with any other insulin formulation or solution; not recommended for use in external SubQ insulin infusion pump.